 Sometimes you collect a little extra data or have some edges which aren't smooth around your processed map.
 In this guide, we will explain how to crop your data to adjust the boundaries of your mapped area.

 Please note that Cropping works best on Google Chrome or Mozilla Firefox browser.

-- To start cropping, click on the Data Panel pull-down button in the side panel.
+- To start cropping, click on the Map Details button on the left-hand map menu.

 This will show you the current border around a plan.